omega0verride/Bookstore-JavaFX/README.md

 Notes on the project

-The execution starts from Main where the logger is set up and the data is loaded from the files, then if this is the first time running uncomment createAdminAndData() to generate some sample data to work on.
+The execution starts from Main where the logger is set up and the data is loaded from the files, if this is the first time running uncomment createAdminAndData() to generate some sample data to work on.

 Each View extends from the View class which holds the logged in user.